 Brandon, Manitoba

-The decidedly family-friendly destination of Brandon is quite attractive for new residents of Canada.
+The decidedly family-friendly destination of Brandon is becoming a top choice for new residents in Canada.

-But it’s more than just a great place for children to grow up.
+But Brandon is more than just a great place for children to grow up.
 Working adults in Brandon have one of the shortest commutes in Canada, averaging under 12 minutes.
 The city also has a low rate of unemployment overall.

 Canmore, Alberta